The Best House Plants For Our Health And Well-being

 You may have seen lots of people hanging eucalyptus in their shower, which might seem weird but it actually makes sense.
-It contains oil which is used for aromatherapy and holds lots of health benefits including aiding your coughs and wounds.
+It contains oil that is used for aromatherapy and holds lots of health benefits including aiding your coughs and wounds.
 The steam from your shower activates the eucalyptus oil and releases it into the air for you to inhale.

 10. Jade plant

-No matter where you live, whether it’s in a tiny apartment in your favourite city or surrounded by fields in the countryside, you can become a plant mom too!
+No matter where you live, whether it’s in a tiny apartment in your favorite city or surrounded by fields in the countryside, you can become a plant mom too!
 Add a houseplant or two and note the benefits you reap in your health and well-being.

 Next up, get to know Eddington House Nursery and Enjoying Winter Walks with Your Older Dog